indiefan/nYNABapi/README.rst

 Installation
 ------------

-download the source, then call `python setup.py install`
+`pip install pynYNAB` (might lag behind the code here), or download the source, then call `python setup.py install`

 Usage
 -----

-Either code your own script that uses the pynYNAB api, or use the provided scripts, ofximport, YNAB4 migrate, csvimport
+Either code your own script that uses the pynYNAB library, or use the provided scripts, ofximport, YNAB4 migrate, csvimport

 Scripts Documentation
 ---------------------